jakubfijol/ResearchProjectApp/README.md

 For example, sending this GET command returns you all patients from database:
 `http://localhost:8070/patients/`

-If you want to GET patient with specify id just type his id on the end of URL.
+If you want to GET patient with specify id just type its id on the end of URL.

 If you want to POST new patient you must send this command `http://localhost:8070/patients/`